DN-debug/peux-os-sitebuild/src/pages/index.md

         new_window: false
   - title: Let's Connect!
     section_id: con
-    content: >+
+    content: >
       **Communication** - is the key, ain't it?
-I am not trying to recreate the Linux Community by making my own.
-I am aiming to bring together the like-minded people together, who can share some ideas, or vice-versa.
 Even if you don't like Peux OS, you can still talk to me because I'm sure even if you disagree, you won't hate me as a person ;)

       I am not great in conversations, but I learnt as much as possible from conversations that I've had with people over the years.
 Below are the links, let's have a lil' chit-chat.
     actions:
       - label: lorem-ipsum
         url: lorem-ipsum